Bikes On Buses

 Once the bus has stopped, make sure there is room for your bike.
-Each rack has room for two bikes.
+Each rack has room for three bikes.
 If the rack is full, you'll have to take the next bus.

 If there is room, use the bike trough that is furthest away from the bus.
 Squeeze the release handle and pull it toward you to lower it.

 Place your bike's wheels in one of the troughs, with the front wheel facing the spring-loaded bar.
-If there is already a bike in the front rack, load your bike on the back, facing the opposite direction.
+If there is already a bike in the front rack, load your bike on one of the back troughs.

 Raise the spring-loaded bar up and over the front tire and place it on the top of the tire, close to the bike frame.

 At your stop, let the driver know you need to remove your bike then exit the front of the bus.
 Remove your bike, put the rack up, and wave to let the driver know you and your bike are clear.

 That's it!
 You and your bike are ready to catch a ride with STA.